 As mentioned previously, of the 4 communities with a customary and traditional use determination for Unimak Island caribou in Unit 10, only False Pass is actually situated on the Island within Unit 10.
 Akutan is also within Unit 10 and is situated on Akutan Island to the southwest of Unimak Island.
 King Cove and Sand Point are northeast of Unimak Island on the Alaska Peninsula within Unit 9D.
 There are no roads connecting the communities to each other or to provide access to the caribou resource.
 The two communities within closest proximity to the caribou range on Unimak Island are False Pass and Akutan.
 Both communities require a boat to access the herd but False Pass may be closest to the resource depending on the location of the herd.
+False Pass residents also use Off Road Vehicles (ORVS) to access caribou on the island.
 Farthest from the Unimak Island caribou herd are King Cove and Sand Point respectively.